menu

 Demographics

-The rate of college-level education in Shorter is quite a bit lower than the national average among all cities of 21.84%: just 10.80% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Shorter with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.80% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Shorter in 2022 was $19,539, which is low income relative to Alabama and the nation.
 This equates to an annual income of $78,156 for a family of four.
 However, Shorter contains both very wealthy and poor people as well.
 Shorter also has one of the higher rates of people living in poverty in the nation, with 31.98% of its population below the federal poverty line.